-Status • Summary An industrial land supply and demand analysis, including market and sensitivity analysis has been undertaken by consultants and a draft is currently being reviewed by Council's Executive team.
+Status ysis, including dertaken by eviewed by ment, post the i fully reviewed of the year iment of at a revision of as imminent and at would need to sion of the VPPs to finish its f the team.
+This All other VC mented into the Summary An industrial land supply and demand analysis, including market and sensitivity analysis has been undertaken by consultants and a draft is currently being reviewed by Council's Executive team.
 The review of the Municipal Strategic Statement, post the adoption of the Council Plan, has now been fully reviewed by council officers.
 In the second quarter of the year council officers were advised by the Department of Environment, Land, Water and Planning that a revision of the Victorian Planning Provisions (VPPs) was imminent and that Council might be undertaking work that would need to be redone post the introduction of the revision of the VPPs within the next six months.
 We are awaiting the final gazettal of C182 to finish its implementation into the daily operations of the team.
 This should be occurring in the coming weeks.
 All other VC amendments have been successfully implemented into the departments operations.
-Action Appropriately zone sufficient Complete the industrial land for ongoing industrial including market and sensitivity analysis growth and development in the city Commence the development of a new Municipal Strategic Statement Integrate and implement the better apartment design guidelines, recent VC planning scheme amendments and revised provisions of Amendment C182 into the assessment of all new applications Priority Appropriately zone sufficient land for ongoing industrial growth and development in the city Undertake a review of the number of dwellings constructed in each residential zone to ensure the aims of the Municipal Housing Strategy are being met
+Action Complete the industrial land supply and demand analysis, including market and sensitivity analysis Commence the development of a new Municipal Strategic Statement Integrate and implement the better apartment design guidelines, recent VC planning scheme amendments and revised provisions of Amendment C182 into the assessment of all new applications Priority Appropriately zone sufficient land for ongoing industrial growth and development in the city Undertake a review of the number of dwellings constructed in each residential zone to ensure the aims of the Municipal Housing Strategy are being met